microtrain/bootcamp/07-JavaScript/07-jQuery.md

 Now when you refresh the page you will see different JSON strings.

-At this point your JS should resemble the following.
+At this point, your JS should resemble the following.
 ```js
 var apod = {
     //Create a random date